 - Revenue:

 - Increase in sales and use tax as the population continues to grow and retail development continues to expand.

 - Increase in property tax due to increased assessed values and new construction.

 - Investment income increased based on the current market.
 The City still held true to its investment policy of safety of principal first, and then liquidity and yield last.

 - Expenditures:

 - A classification and compensation study was completed in 2022 to attract and retain staff.
-The average salary adjustment was 6.5%.
+The plan was updated with a 3.6% scale adjustment based on current market trends and survey data.

-- Added 13 new full-time positions.
+- Added 19 new full-time positions.

 - Expenditures incurred related to all five of the Mayor and Aldermen critical success factors:

 - Regional Destination

 - Economic Vitality

 - Exceptional City Services

 - Infrastructure Connectivity

 - Safe and Welcoming Community